kerzox/Automaton/README.md

 # Automaton
 Steampunk inspired technology mod for minecraft.
-Prepare for Large modular factories running on heat, steam and all thinks steampunk.
+Prepare for Large modular factories running on heat, steam and all things steampunk.